comychitz/data_structures/README.md

 * breadth-first search
     * typical solution involves a queue

+### binary search trees
+* balanced binary search trees are efficient for performing operations because the time taken to perform an operations (ex. search) is directly proportional to the height of the tree.
+* if a binary tree isn't balanced, and keys are added to the tree in sorted order, the tree will effectively become a linked list, with a height of n.
+* self-balancing binary search trees:
+    * AVL tree
+    * B-tree
+    * Red-black tree

 ## References
 * [Tree (Data Structure) - Wikipedia](https://en.wikipedia.org/wiki/Tree_(data_structure))
 * [Know Thy Complexities!](http://bigocheatsheet.com)